-Tegula Garden Wall™ is an easy do-it-yourself decorative and retaining wall.
-Tiered walls, garden walls, and planters (including those with curves and corners) are all easily installed.
+Tegula Garden Wall™ is an easy do-it-yourself decorative and gravity retaining wall (up to 36″ tall).
+Tiered walls, garden walls and planters (including those with curves and corners) are all easily installed.

-Set the bottom course of block at the desired position.
-Using a large rubber mallet and a level, adjust the block until it is level end to end and front to back.
-Set the adjacent stones in the same manner, using a string line to keep long runs straight.
+Set the bottom course of block at the desired position on top of the prepared gravel.
+Using a large rubber mallet and a level, adjust the block until it is level, end to end, and front to back.
+Set the adjacent blocks in the same manner, using a string line or a level to keep long runs straight and flat.

 Place an assembly device, a small ball of mortar in the top groove, or place a bead of approved adhesive on the surface of the block.
 Set each additional course in the same manner, ensuring that each new block is resting on the two blocks below it.
 Align the assembly grooves for a retaining wall or alternate them for a free-standing garden wall.
 Continue this process one layer at a time until the desired height is obtained.
 Retaining walls require backfill of ODOT ¾”-0 gravel to within 6″ of the finish height.
 Backfill and compact behind each course as the wall is built.
 Use a masonry saw to make any necessary cuts.